-- (iii) the valuation of liability reinsured is made in accordance to paragraph 9.1 above; and - (iv) the life insurer holds a deposit from reinsurer, other than a life reinsurer licensed under LFSSA, subject to the condition that any release of deposit shall not exceed the reduction of liability of the reinsurer. - 16.2 A deduction for reinsurance calculated in accordance with paragraph 16.1 above may be made, if paragraph 16.1(i), (ii) and (iv) are complied with, to the extent of the net amount determined by deducting the amount repayable on the cancellation of the contract on the valuation date from the valuation of the credit for reinsurance. - 16.3 The amount of deduction which can be made under paragraphs 16.1 and 16.2 above shall not exceed the amount of deposit held, where required on the date of valuation in respect of the corresponding reinsurance. - 16.1 A Labuan insurer must determine the expected net recoveries from reinsurance arrangements for each direct underlying contract by projecting the expected future cash flows arising from the reinsurance arrangement. - 16.2 In determining the amount of recoveries from the reinsurance arrangement, a Labuan insurer must: - (a) assess the substance of the reinsurance arrangement in place by considering the reinsurer's contractual obligations to the Labuan insurer.
-This must include an assessment on renewability of the reinsurance contract and reviewability of the reinsurance premiums; and - (b) incorporate all relevant expected future cash flows, based on the assessment carried out under paragraph 16.2 (a), including future payments to the reinsurer, in relation to the particular underlying contract. - 16.3 In estimating the future cash flows for the reinsurance arrangement, a Labuan insurer shall: - (a) use assumptions that are consistent with those used to estimate the future cash flows of the underlying insurance contract; and - (b) take into account the risk of counterparty default.

-16.4 Where it is not practical for a Labuan insurer to explicitly determine the expected net recoveries from reinsurance arrangements for each underlying contract according to paragraph 16.1 and the Labuan insurer uses a simplified method to derive the expected net recoveries from reinsurance arrangements, this must be documented.
+- 17.1 A Labuan insurer must determine the expected net recoveries from reinsurance arrangements for each underlying contract by projecting the expected future cash flows arising from the reinsurance arrangement. - 17.2 In determining the amount of recoveries from the reinsurance arrangement, a Labuan insurer must: - (i) assess the substance of the reinsurance arrangement in place by considering the reinsurer's contractual obligations to the Labuan insurer.
+This must include an assessment on renewability of the reinsurance contract and reviewability of the reinsurance premiums; and - (ii) incorporate all relevant expected future cash flows, based on the assessment carried out under paragraph 17.2 (a), including future payments to the reinsurer, in relation to the particular underlying contract. - 17.3 In estimating the future cash flows for the reinsurance arrangement, a Labuan insurer shall: - (i) use assumptions that are consistent with those used to estimate the future cash flows of the underlying insurance contract; and - (ii) take into account the risk of counterparty default. - 17.4 Where it is not practical for a Labuan insurer to explicitly determine the expected net recoveries from reinsurance arrangements for each underlying contract according to paragraph 17.1 and the Labuan insurer uses a simplified method to derive the expected net recoveries from reinsurance arrangements, this must be documented.
 For instance, for some reinsurance arrangements which are non-proportional, the net reinsurance recoveries may be derived as the difference between gross and net best estimate liabilities.